MySideoftheMetaverse/Incubator/README.md

 # Incubator

-A Place for things that are still growing
+A space for nurturing things that are still in the growth phase.